 Walk with Huskies

 These giant gray, black and white fluffballs are like a children’s idea of a dog.
 Soft, big and they absolutely love to run.
-Grab the reins and let the pups from Harriniva take you on a journey (because you are absolutely not in the lead) through the unending forests and up and down the gentle fells of northern Lapland.
+Grab the reins and let the pups from Bearhill take you on a journey (because you are absolutely not in the lead) through the unending forests and up and down the gentle fells of northern Lapland.
 Pro-tip: make sure you have plenty of battery life, cuz you’ll be taking about 9000 photos of yourself, the pups, and the stunning landscapes.